jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) if information or a report is obtained in relation to the application under section 41C, 42A, 92, or 149, forward that information or report as soon as is reasonably practicable to the chief executive:
   (c) if the application is notified, as soon as is reasonably practicable after the closing date for submissions, send to the chief executive a copy of the submissions received.
 (4) For the purposes of subsection (3)﻿(c), in the case of a concurrent application made under subpart 4 of Part 7A that is lodged with the EPA, the copy of submissions required to be sent by the EPA to the chief executive is a copy of only those submissions that relate to the concurrent application and not those that relate to its plan change request.

+### 107G Review of draft conditions of consent
+(1) An applicant for a resource consent—
+  (a) may request the consent authority to provide them with any draft conditions of the resource consent; and (b) must make the request before whichever of the following the consent authority does first:
+    (i) the authority issues its decision on the application; or (ii) the authority provides a report under section 42A in accordance with section 42A(3); but (c) may make the request only once.
+(2) If a request is made, a consent authority—
+  (a) must provide the draft conditions to the applicant and, if the application was notified, to submitters; and (b) may suspend the time frame that applies to the processing of the application to allow the applicant and any submitters to consider the draft conditions.
+(3) Subsection (2)﻿(b)—
+  (a) does not prevent a consent authority from continuing to process the application while the time frame is suspended; and (b) may be applied only once during an application process.
+(4) An applicant and any submitters must provide their comments on the draft conditions to the consent authority within a reasonable time specified by the consent authority.
+(5) A consent authority may take those comments into account only to the extent they cover technical or minor matters.
+(6) A consent authority may provide draft conditions to the persons specified in subsection (2)﻿(a)— (a) more than once; and
+  (b) whether or not the applicant requests the draft conditions under subsection (1); and (c) whether or not the time frame that applies to the processing of the application is suspended under subsection (2)﻿(b).

 ### 108 Conditions of resource consents
 (1) Except as expressly provided in this section and subject to section 108AA and any wastewater environmental performance standards, any stormwater environmental performance standards, any infrastructure design solutions, and any regulations, a resource consent may be granted on any condition that the consent authority considers appropriate, including any condition of a kind referred to in subsection (2).